The Comprehensive Plan establishes the City's future vision and policy direction.

 Managing growth in this manner provides the resources necessary to meet the community vision; protect the environment and quality of life; and maintain neighborhood quality precious to the area's residents.

 Each year, administration develops a scope of Comprehensive Plan amendments to be considered by the community, Planning Policy Commission and the City Council over the following year, as allowed in the Growth Management Act (GMA).
 This proposed list is referred to as the annual Comprehensive Plan docket.
-For a current list of proposed amendments, see Land Use Amendments page.
+Find the current list of proposed amendments, here.

 Requesting an Amendment